 Becoming a Financial Writer

-Financial writing is a potentially lucrative field, averaging $0.30 to $0.50 per word.
-The field covers every aspect of the financial world, from personal finance to stock analysis.
-The target audience is huge, ranging from investors to fund managers.
+Financial writing is a potentially lucrative field; writers average $0.30 to $0.50 per word, and the field covers every aspect of the financial world, from personal finance to stock analysis.
+The target audience is huge as well, ranging from investors to fund managers.

-If you come from a finance background, then it is comparatively easier for you to attract potential clients from the very beginning.
-But even if you don't have this advantage, it is still possible to build your resume to become a successful financial writer.
+If you come from a finance background, it's comparatively easier for you to attract potential clients from the very beginning.
+But even if you don't have this advantage, it's still possible to build your resume and become a successful financial writer.

-There is a possibility you or someone who you know fought debt to build a consistent income.
-Write about that creative solution.
+Maybe you or someone you know overcame debt and built a consistent income—Write about that creative solution.
 You can also submit your stories to personal finance blogs or build your own to help readers.